 READ: In December, Cambridge University Press released Rule of Law for Nature: New Dimensions and Ideas in Environmental Law, including ELC's chapter on "Realizing Nature's Rule of Law through Rights of Waterways."
 Learn more here.

 READ: Wild Law in Practice, edited by Michelle Maloney and Peter Burdon and featuring a chapter by Earth Law Center, "'Water as the Way’: Achieving Well Being through ‘Right Relationship’ with Water."
-Available now!
+Read the Introduction to learn more about this important work, which is available now!

 FEB.
 14-16, 2014: ELC was a keynote speaker in New Zealand at the New Thinking on Sustainability Conference at Victoria Univ. of Wellington School of Law, speaking on the role of Sustainability Rights Ordinances such as in Santa Monica to advance well-being.
 Click here to review the extensive program.

 TAKE ACTION: Weigh in against the destructive California Administration proposal to construct giant tunnels that drain water for ecosystems and fish!
 Read the press release by project opponents and email Governor Brown to oppose the proposed tunnels and support locally sustainable water solutions that respect waterways' rights to be healthy.
 Read the recently-released document and watch here for more information as additional project and comment details are released.